pradeepr-roboticist/UR5Robot-MEX-Matlab/README.md

 ## Usage
 1) Download or clone this repo into your folder.
 2) Run the script "run_me.m".
-3) Star this repo if you liked it.
+3) Star this repo if you like it.

 ## Some tips
 1) You need to have set a MEX compiler for this to work